-UK-based women’s networking and private club, Allbright, raises $18.8 million as it expands into the U.S. – TechCrunch
+UK-based women’s networking and private club, AllBright, raises $18.8 million as it expands into the US – TechCrunch

 AllBright, the London-based women’s membership club backed by private real estate investment firm Cain International, has raised $18.8 million to expand into the U.S.

-The company’s new round was led by Cain International and was designed to take AllBright into three U.S. locations — Los Angeles, New York, and Washington.
+The company’s new round was led by Cain International and was designed to take AllBright into three U.S. locations — Los Angeles, New York and Washington, DC.

 The company said that the new facilities would be opening in the coming months.